 - To dispose of spray paint cans, first empty leftover paint by spraying onto some type of scrap material such as cardboard or fabric.
 When dry throw scrap and can in the trash.
 Some places allow you to recycle the can.
 Check your local area for instructions.

 - Paint thinner, turpentine, mineral spirts, and other solvents must be disposed of at a hazardous waste facility.
 Make sure all left over solvents are sealed tightly in their containers.
 Never pour these solvents down your drain!
 You can dispose of empty containers in your trash if they are completely dry.
 Dry out rags and seal in metal cans before disposing them at the facility.

-Then you can sort thru items that you no longer want, but may be useful to someone else.
+Next, you can sort thru items that you no longer want, but may be useful to someone else.
 If you’d rather not contribute to landfills or hazardous waste dumps then here is a list of places you could donate your usable paints and supplies.

-Where to bring your unused paint supplies
+Where to bring paint you no longer need